alexbain/btc-box/README.md

 ### Installation

-On a brand new Ubuntu 14.04 x64 box, run the following commands:
+On a brand new Ubuntu 14.04 x64 box (minimum 40GB HDD and 2GB RAM), run the following commands:

 ```
 apt-get install -y git